analytiq-hub/sigagent.github.io/_posts/2021-04-11-port-python2-to-python3.md

 Easy steps:
 * Run 2to3 tool to convert ROS sources to python3
   * This breaks python2 compatibility
+  * However, since we are working on a clone of the python2 sources, this is not an issue
 * Hand-fix what 2to3 tool did not get right
 * Change shell magic to ```#!/usr/bin/env python3``